-- Remove mound and existing playpark and replace with open, inclusive playpark that caters for all abilities by 2030. - Relocate public toilets, in the form of self-cleaning units, to playpark by 2030. - Expand skate park to create separate areas for different ages/abilities by 2030. - Upgrade path network to create cycle-friendly destination by 2026. - Upgrade access to picnic benches and seating areas to be allinclusive by 2024.
+- Remove mound and existing playpark and replace with open, inclusive playpark that caters for all abilities by 2026. - Provide new accessible toilets by 2026. - Replacement mini golf and investigate possible Splash Pad by 2026. - Expand skate park to create separate areas for different ages/abilities by 2030. - Upgrade path network to create cycle-friendly destination by 2026. - Upgrade access to picnic benches and seating areas to be allinclusive by 2026.